dansmyers/IntroToCS-2020/Challenge_Projects/1-Tutorial_Blog_Post.md

 # Challenge Project: Tutorial Blog Post

-## Due on or before the end of the day on Friday, April 24
+## Due by the end of the day on Friday, April 24

 That's the Friday before classes end.